SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/create-basic-event.md

 <br/>

-The first step in setting up a brand new event is to create a Summit Event record.
+The first step in setting up a brand new event is to create a Summit Event record and an Event Instance record.
 Summit Events are parent records to Summit Event Instance records.
 You cannot have a summit event instance without it being tied to a parent summit event record.
 Summit event instance records inherit much of the information from the parent Summit Event record.
-There is an Overrides section on the event instance which will allow for overriding some of the parent Summit Event record configurations.

-Some events, that are one off events held only once, will have one Summit Event record related to one Summit Event Instance record.
-Other events, like a monthly webinar series may have one Summit Event record with 12 Summit Event Instance records tied to it, one for each month's webinar.
-This document covers creating a basic event.
+This document covers the fields needed when creating a basic event.
 <br/>
 <br/>